Penang Island Makkal Sakthi Service Panthal and Palkudam Procession for Thaipusam

 “We are presently taking legal advice on this matter as well,” he said.

 Guess what, I mentioned about wearing orange on certain days recently.
-Hope does not lift this idea from my blog, lest the police show up at my front door!
-Anyway, knows he can’t afford to lose any of his lieutenants due to the ban.
-So, its back to legal avenues to challenge the ban - something which I wrote about too.
+Hope Waytha does not lift this idea from my blog, lest the police show up at my front door!
+Anyway, Waytha knows he can’t afford to lose any of his lieutenants due to the ban.
+So, its back to legal avenues to challenge the ban – something which I wrote about too.
 Hmm…this is getting too coincidental.

 Ok, let’s look at comment by other personalities in the same article as above: